benlyazid/keyEffect/README.md

 # keyEffect
+## The idea and the sound effects was taken from https://kbs.im/
 Key Sound is an extention that make mechanical keyboard sound effect when you type in vscode files with multiples choise of sound effects

 <p align="center">